openebs-archive/openebs-docs/docs/installation.md

 <font size="5">Setup nodeSelectors for Node Disk Manager (NDM)</font>

-OpenEBS cStorPool is constructed using the disk custom resources or disk CRs created by Node Disk Manager or NDM.
+OpenEBS cStorPool is constructed using the block device custom resources or block device created by Node Disk Manager or NDM.
 If you want to consider only some nodes in Kubernetes cluster to be used for OpenEBS storage (for hosting cStor Storage Pool instances), then specify a map of key-value pair and then attach the same key-value pair as labels to the required nodes on the cluster.

 Example nodeSelector configuration for OpenEBS control plane components is given [here](#example-nodeselector-yaml).